PeterVRC/Why-your-First-Layer-breaks-free/README.md

 way they tune where Z=0 physically is.

 Z_Offset.
-That is a setting that tells the system how much HIGHER the Nozzle Tip is compared to what the hardware height measurement system told the system eas an "End Stop". eg  As the printhead is lowered down, there is a hardware function to tell the system when to stop heading downwards, seeing going any lower would (could) hit the print bed.
+That is a setting that tells the system how much HIGHER the Nozzle Tip is compared to what the hardware height measurement system told the system as an "End Stop". eg  As the printhead is lowered down, there is a hardware function to tell the system when to stop heading downwards, seeing going any lower would (could) hit the print bed.
 This End Stop is pretty well ALWAYS higher than the true contact point.
-That is so it wil stop BEFORE ever hitting the bed!
+That is so it will stop BEFORE ever hitting the bed!

 To print successfully, you need to know when the nozzle tip is RIGHT ON the bed.
 Ideally you want Z=0 to be right at that nozzle to bed contact point.
-Then you rise to the First layer Height, say 0.2mm to print that First Layer.
+Then you rise to the First Layer Height, say 0.28mm to print that First Layer.
 Adhesion needs that extruded filament to "squish" at least some amount, so that it has "pushed" filament into the bed at least a BIT.
-So whilst you "say" you want a 0.2mm layer height, it might begin at 0.18mm height really, to give that 0.02mm squish amount.
+So whilst you "say" you want a 0.28mm layer height, it might begin at 0.22mm height really, to give that small squish amount.

-So, the End Stop value - whether from Micro Switches, or a probe etc - is some value.
+So, the End Stop value - whether from Micro Switches, or a Probe etc - is some value.
 Maybe that is 3.2mm above the Nozzle tip to bed contact point.
 So you need to have some OFFSET to add to your End Stop value so you can arrive at the true contact point.
 In that above exmaple/number....
 3.2mm.... you would need an Offset of 3.2mm - which a system might